Luchi: Preparation and serving

-History
+History and etymology

 The word luchi or similar words do not appear in Sanskrit or Prakrit texts.
 According to one theory, luchi comes from the Hindi word locha (लोच), referring to something slippery, named for the way luchi slips from one's hands.
 According to another theory, it comes from the Sanskrit word lochak (लोचक), meaning pupil, due to its round shape.
 As per the Hindī Śabdasāgara, the word luchi is derived from the Sanskrit word ruchi (रुचि), meaning something which is appetizing.

 The original form of luchi was called shaskuli.
 It was described by the eleventh-century Pala medical writer Chakrapani Datta in his book Dravyaguna, which wrote, "Kneading wheat flour with ghee, rolling it out, and frying it in hot ghee results in shaskuli, whose qualities are like phenika [khaja]."
 In the Pala era, three varieties of shaskuli were common: khasta, which was kneaded with fat, sapta, which was kneaded without fat, and puri.
 The khasta of the Pala era became the luchi popular in Bengal, while puri became popular in North India.
 Luchi was traditionally made without water, using ghee or bananas instead.
 The first mention of luchi in Bengali literature was in a 1660 Vaishnava text titled Rasikamangala.
+In the Mughal Empire, deep-fried foods such as luchi were common among the upper class.

 In the 1854 play Kuleen Kulasarbbaswa by Ramnarayan Tarkaratna, luchi is described as the finest component of a light meal.
 In Bengal, wheat-based foods such as luchi were primarily for special occasions before wheat became a staple food, alongside rice, during the 1943 famine.
 Luchi became popular in Assam during the British Raj era, when Bengali people comprised much of the regional administration.
+In Bihar, luchi (or luchuī) was recorded by 19th-century British sources.
+During this time, luchi was commonly eaten for afternoon tea among aristocratic households.
 Luchi was incorporated into Anglo-Indian cuisine by the post-independence era; an Anglo-Indian diarist in the 1970s listed it as a typical component of a big breakfast.